masskro0/Urban-Test-Generator-Fuel-Scoring-Function/README.md

 ## Traffic Light Detection
 If you want to run the evaluation for the traffic light detection, you need to setup a traffic light detection model.
 I used this one: https://github.com/affinis-lab/traffic-light-detection-module

+## Features
+*The test generator generates randomly an urban-like scenario as XML files.
+The scenarios contain
+	* intersections,
+	* multi-lane roads,
+	* valid road configurations,
+	* positions for traffic lights and signs,
+	* traffic light sequences and states,
+	* parked cars positions,
+	* other traffic participants (waypoints and spawn points),
+	* waypoints for ego-car with lane switches
+	* choosing the daytime

+* A scoring function for assessing how fuel inefficient a driver drives.
+The function contains the following metrics:
+	* RPM (Rounds per minute) infraction checking
+	* Throttle infraction checking
+	* Brake infraction checking
+	* Accelerate-and-Stop behaviour checking
+	* Engine idling while standing checking

+* A test oracle for checking test-specific infractions during runtime to consider a test case as succeeded or failed.
+The oracles are:
+	* Timeout
+	* Crashing
+	* Violating traffic rules at intersections